LincaMarius/ISAP-1_Schematic/README.md

 Because the correspondence between inputs and outputs is maintained in both implementations, the operation of the computer is not influenced.

 The Schematic Diagram does has no changes from the original one.

-I added decoupling capacitors with a value of 100nF for the integrated circuit used

 ![ Figure 4 ](/Pictures/Figure4.png)